Reuben Ingall

 I was commissioned to create a 16-channel sound work for the installation Hexadecibel, created by Sam King (sound) and Adam Thomas (light).
 It ran for the duration of the 2014 You Are Here festival in their hub space in Canberra city.
 It also featured pieces by King, Charles Martin and Paul Heslin.

-A video of my piece playing, and a conversation with Chris D:
+A video of my piece playing, and a conversation with Chris Downton:

 The space (photo by Adam Thomas):